geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 I added PMCs to the UI.
 So if you run the physical studio, you'll see it.
 It's in the table.
 But the problem with these counters is that you don't really know why they are happening.
 So I am like next is I'm going to build it.
 I'm going to use a memory access visualizer to exactly show which threads access which parts of the buffer.
 And that way you can see if it's coalescent and stuff like that.
 I think HipKiddens has a nice visualizer for this.
 They didn't open source it, which is sad.
 But we have a reference picture of how it supposedly looks like.

 ##### **Geohot** [[00:15:11](https://www.youtube.com/watch?v=sc6cckdAXy8&t=911)]
 We could probably message them on GPU mode.
 I'm sorry.
 It's probably in a really bad state.
 But I'm thinking about how to close a loop for you on this.
-And I think what you should work on is making the gem fast.
-Work on making the gem fast on the MI350s.
-We need that for Lama.
-And then you should work like close the loop between tooling and the gem.
-Like here's the gem.
+And I think what you should work on is making the GEMM fast.
+Work on making the GEMM fast on the MI350s.
+We need that for LLaMA.
+And then you should work like close the loop between tooling and the GEMM.
+Like here's the GEMM.
 Make it faster.
 Oh, this would help with this tooling.
 Improve the tooling.
 So on and so forth.
 Keep that loop going.
 All right.
 There's no function for plate or flop.
-For the pointer toatalkay and LOLAMY we need two strings EL Это團幹 Let's see here.
+For the pointer toatalkay and LOLAMY we need two strings EL Let's see here.
 I love it.
 Let's see the Anima.

 ##### **Geohot** [[00:16:08](https://www.youtube.com/watch?v=sc6cckdAXy8&t=968)]
 For a moment.
 If we have flash attention, if we have pay to plot map models, we're looking pretty good.
 Anything else for Riz?